pceeb/homework8-week9-teebrooke/README.md

 ## Homework8 Week9

-You must submit a new version of the program in this **repostiroy**.
+You must submit a complete version of the program in this **repostiroy**.
 It should be more functional than the version submitted week 8.
 This is due before next discussion section.